SimonJMurphy/Project-Dynamite/README.md

 For each observation cycle listed in the observation index, there must be a light curve and the correct number of fourier plots (one for long cadence, two for short) in the folder CATALOGUE\_IMAGES\_PATH (line 14), e.g. ~/data/output/wg4\_catalogue\_images.
 The filenames of plots that are currently looked for depend on season for PDC data - i.e. MAP and LS are distinguished by season (at the time of writing, only Q9, Q10 and Q11 LC have MAP).
 The flux type is also added to the catalogue.

 The catalogue created is in pdf format, with one observation cycle per page.
 Catalogue Maker sorts the observation index by kic\_number and then by season so that the pages are in a sensible order.
 The path and filename of the catalogue produced is ~/data/output/catalogue.pdf.

+Making the catalogue, once the catalogue\_images directory is fully populated, takes about 6 seconds per 200 pages.

 ### Appender